PasqualiniGabriele/CybersecurityProect/home.md

 ## Exploit

-The desired payload can not always be injected directly through the username due to the 32-character limit (including spaces).
+The desired payload cannot always be injected directly through the username due to the 32-character limit (including spaces).
 To work around this limitation, a remote listener was set up to serve the full payload.
 The exploit injects a command in the username that makes the bot fetch and execute code from a remote `response.txt` file.
 The username used for this injection was: